abhijitchavda/Microservices-Shopping-Cart/VALUES.md

 **3. See the whole -- Aashish**

+This week, the team meeting focused on the progress made in the respective modules.
+After having the architecture approved by the Professor, the goals for each module have become more clearer to the team.
+Team members discussed their idea of independent module implementations which fit the project goals.
+Implementations have begun and the team hopes to have basic operations available in the next couple of weeks.

+Overall, the team is on track and continues to share and support each other in technical and motivational aspects.
+The big picture continues to be in the mind of individual developers, ensuring that every decision is made contributing towards the project success.

 **4. Communication -- neville**

 This week we have met after a gap of one week due to our midterm commitments.
 We had a face-to-face meeting in an open setting where each of us discussed about our current position in the project implementation.